Future of business interaction has been saved

 A study on the interaction between MedTech companies and hospitals

 Why can’t doing business with MedTech companies be easy for hospitals in the 21st century?
-With this study, we shine a spotlight on the challenges in business interactions today.
+With this study, developed by Deloitte Germany, we shine a spotlight on the challenges in business interactions today.
 We aim to drive forward the discussion among stakeholders so as to find solutions that can be applied broadly, yielding benefits for all parties involved.

 What are the challenges of digitisation for the healthcare industry?